hauleth/hauleth/content/post/eli5-ownership.md

 a kind of written note.
 We have different types of notes and based on that, each of them will be handled differently.

-- short ones, like phone no. of the hot waiter/waitress
+- Short ones, like phone no. of the hot waiter/waitress
-- longer ones, like this article
+- Longer ones, like this article
-- longest ones, like a *Lord of the Rings*
+- Longest ones, like a *Lord of the Rings*

 Using this analogy let me try to introduce you, dear reader, to the amazing world of Rust's ownership.